 The LED is suppressed when an alarm is signaled from an interconnected unit, and any local alarm condition causes this pin to be ignored as an input.
+An internal NMOS device acts as a charge dump to aid in applications involving large (distributed) capacitance, and is activated at the end of a local or test alarm.
 This pin has an on-chip pull-down device and must be left unconnected if not used.
 In the application, there should be a series current-limiting resistor to other smoke alarms.

-HORN1, HORN2, and FEEDBACK Pins
+HORN1, HORN2, FEEDBACK Pins